 LEARN SOME IKEA HACKS

-IKEA tends to have very reasonably priced furniture and the amount of amazing Ikea hacks I have seen online are astounding!
+IKEA tends to have very reasonably priced furniture and the amount of amazing Ikea hacks I have seen online is astounding!
 Check out some of the best IKEA hacks here.

 - Add molding or trim to a generic piece of furniture

-- Paint the legs or trim of a table
+- Paint the legs or trim on a table

 - Spray paint hardware or swap them out altogether

 - Buy new legs for an otherwise nice piece of furniture

 - Use fabric on furniture